-The board of Boparan Holdings, the holding company of 2 Sisters Food Group, comprises of a chairman, executive directors and non-executive directors.
+The board of Boparan Holdings, the holding company of 2 Sisters Food Group, comprises of a president, a chairman, executive directors and non-executive directors.

-Ranjit is Chief Executive of 2 Sisters Food Group.
+Ranjit is President of Boparan Holdings Limited.
 He founded the business in 1993 and has more than 25 years’ experience in the food industry.
 Ranjit is particularly skilled at growing businesses, both organically and through acquisition.
 Notable acquisitions include Northern Foods and Brookes Avana in 2011.
 Ranjit and his wife Baljinder Boparan are the sole shareholders of Boparan Holdings, the holding company for 2 Sisters Food Group.

 Baljinder Boparan founded the business with her husband Ranjit in 1993.
 Together they are the sole shareholders of Boparan Holdings, the holding company for 2 Sisters Food Group.
 Baljinder also plays a major role as a trustee of the Boparan Charitable Trust- raising significant sums to help disabled and disadvantaged children throughout the UK.

 David is a non executive director, a member of the Audit Committee and Chair of the Safety & Governance Committee.
 From 2000 to 2009 David was Group Director of Technology at Marks & Spencer plc.
 He is a visiting professor in the Centre for Food Security at the University of Reading, Chartered Scientist and President of the Institute of Food Science and Technology.
 David is currently the Chairman of food safety and compliance specialist Acoura, Trustee and past Chairman of the British Nutrition Foundation Ltd; a non exec director of British Retail Consortium Trading Ltd and a member of Council and chair of audit committee of the Biotechnology and Biological Sciences Research Council.